Otaslavice

 Otaslavice is a municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 1,300 inhabitants.

 Otaslavice is about 10 km south of Prostějov, 27 km south-west of Olomouc, and 207 km east of Prague.

 Sights

-Main sights in Otaslavice are the Church of Saint Michael and ruins of Otaslavice Castle.
+The main landmarks of Otaslavice are the Church of Saint Michael and the ruins of Otaslavice Castle.